alanlw/solipsism/GameDesignDoc.md

 - Psychic Attack
     - By clicking on certain monsters, the player can reduce these monster's health and eventually make them disappear.
-An animation of a rippling purple circles will represent this object.
+An animation of a wavering purple energy ball will represent this object.

     ![Psychic Attack](/graphics/attacks/psychic_attack.png)